Contrast-Security-OSS/docs/content/user/apps/Route-coverage.md

 ### Agent configuration

-Route coverage is available for Java Spring, .NET MVC and Webforms, and Node Express users.
+Contrast supports route coverage for the following frameworks:

+* Java Spring Spring MVC 4.x
+* .NET MVC (versions 4 and 5), WebForms, Web API and WCF
+* Node Express
+* Ruby Rails and Sinatra
+* Python, Django, Pyramid and Flask

-It's enabled automatically for .NET or Node applications.
-For Java applications, you must specify the application name, using the following command, when deploying the Java agent: `-Dcontrast.appname = <example name>`.
+Coverage is enabled automatically for .NET or Node applications.
+For Java applications, you must use the following command to specify the application name when deploying the Java agent: `-Dcontrast.appname = <example name>`.

 ## View Route Details